Off-Campus Dissertation Research Fellowships

 - A rating of the student’s overall ability and potential for a successful career based on the recommender's knowledge of other students in the same field

-- The recommender's assessment of the need for the student to conduct off-campus research as a critical part of his/her dissertation
+- The recommender's assessment of the need for the student to conduct off-campus research as a critical part of their dissertation

 IRB approval (if necessary for your research)

-You may submit your application prior to receiving IRB approval.
+- You may submit your application before receiving IRB approval.
 We strongly recommend that you submit an IRB application as soon as possible.

 Graduate School Fellowships Office